 David Burke Prime/Yelp

-The best steakhouse in Connecticut, David Burke Prime, is also the state’s most expensive restaurant.
-Located inside the popular Foxwoods Resort Casino, this steakhouse from chef David Burke dry-ages steaks in a room lined with Himalayan salt, and if you want to sample one you’re going to have to shell out: They start at $55 (30-day rib-eye) and stretch up to $72 for a 75-day rib-eye.
-The most expensive menu item is a $140 steak for two, and the least expensive entrée is a $36 boneless short rib.
+The popular Foxwoods Resort Casino houses one of the best steakhouses in America, David Burke Prime.
+This Connecticut restaurant dry-ages steaks in a room lined with Himalayan salt, and if you want to sample one you’re going to have to shell out.
+They start at $56 (30-day rib-eye) and stretch up to $75 for a 20-ounce T-bone.
+The most expensive menu item is a $79 Delmonico, and the least expensive entrée is a $35 salmon filet.

-Wilmington’s leading steakhouse is a very classy establishment, but don’t expect to get out without shelling out.
-Their signature steak, a 45-day dry-aged rib-eye, costs $44.95, and other entrees start at $27.95 (pan-roasted striped bass) and range to $48.95 (24-ounce porterhouse).
+Wilmington’s leading steakhouse, Harry’s Savoy Grill, is a very classy establishment, but don’t expect to get out without paying for that experience.
+Harry’s signature steak, a 45-day dry-aged rib-eye, costs $44.95, and other entrees start at $28.95 (Faroe Island salmon) and range to $48.95 (24-ounce porterhouse).

-Every day, chef Kevin Cory gets the highest-quality seafood available and puts them on a menu that changes daily according to what he was able to procure.
-Only 16 diners have the privilege of sampling his creations each night at Naoe, and each will pay $220, plus 20 percent service charge and sales tax, for the opportunity.
+Every day, chef Kevin Cory gets the highest-quality seafood available and puts it on a sushi-centric menu that changes daily according to what he was able to procure.
+Only 16 diners have the privilege of sampling his creations each night at Naoe, and each will pay $220, plus a 20% service charge and sales tax, for the opportunity.

-This swanky steakhouse spares no expense in its sourcing, and it expects its diners to spare no expense either.
-Pricey appetizers include a $99 seafood platter, $37 foie gras, and $37 sautéed pink abalone.
-Steaks start at $34 for a six-ounce filet and climb to $75 for a dry-aged ribeye (authentic Japanese Wagyu is also available at market price).
+Swanky steakhouse Chandlers spares no expense in its sourcing, and it expects its diners to spare no expense either.
+Pricey appetizers include a $99 seafood platter, $37 foie gras and $37 sautéed pink abalone.
+Steaks start at $42 for a 6-ounce filet and climb to $75 for an American wagyu filet (authentic Japanese wagyu is also available at market price).
 You can also splurge on a $72 surf and turf or $95 for Santa Barbara abalone meunière with jasmine rice and asparagus.

-At Grant Achatz’s three-Michelin Star flagship, a handful of different prix-fixe menus are available, and they’re all exorbitantly expensive.
-On the lower end is the Salon menu, which consists of 10 to 14 courses for $175 to $225 per person.
-The Gallery menu includes 16 to 18 courses and costs $285 to $345.
-And at the top of the heap is the Alinea Kitchen Table, a private experience for groups of six that costs $385 per person.
+At chef Grant Achatz’s Michelin three-star flagship Alinea, a handful of different prix-fixe menus are available, and they’re all exorbitantly expensive.
+On the lower end is the Salon menu, which consists of 10 to 12 courses for $190 to $285 per person.
+The Gallery menu includes 16 to 18 courses and costs $290 to $355.
+And at the top of the heap is the Kitchen Table, a private experience for groups of six that costs $390 to $395 per person.
 Tip is included, but beverage pairings cost extra.

-This Indianapolis landmark has been going strong since 1902, but prices have gone up just a little bit since then.
-The least expensive steak on the menu, a 14-ounce rib-eye, costs $41, and the bone-in porterhouse tips the scales at $59.
-If you want to pair your filet with a lobster tail, be prepared to drop $79.
+Indianapolis landmark St. Elmo Steakhouse has been going strong since 1902, but prices have gone up just a little bit since then.
+The least expensive steak on the menu, a 14-ounce rib-eye, costs $43, and a USDA Prime tomahawk rib-eye tips the scales at $104.
+If you want to pair your steak with a lobster tail, that’ll cost you $25 more.

-Des Moines’ premier steakhouse serves only USDA Prime beef, so diners should expect to pay for the quality.
-Steaks start at $42 for a single cut prime rib, and top out at the $64 24 ounce porterhouse.
-While you’re shelling out, you might as well drop $19 on pancetta-wrapped scallops and $10 on a foie gras torchon steak topper while you’re at it.
+801 Chophouse, Des Moines’ premier steakhouse, serves only USDA Prime beef, so diners should expect to pay for the quality.
+Steaks start at $38 for a 12-ounce New York strip and top out at the $72 24-ounce porterhouse.
+You can also drop $64 on a shellfish pan roast with lobster, shrimp, scallops, mussels and king crab.

 Scotch & Sirloin/Yelp

 Scotch and sirloin both have a reputation for being pricey luxuries, and a visit to the restaurant with that name is a luxury too.
-Start with a $27 cheese and meat board, a $28 appetizer sampler, or a $56 shellfish bouquet, and go for the $46 bone-in rib-eye or $45 slab of prime rib for your main course.
-A $76 Chateaubriand for two is also a wise move.
+Start with a $27 cheese and meat board, a $29 appetizer sampler or a $58 shellfish bouquet, and go for the $51 bone-in rib-eye or $49 slab of prime rib for your main course.
+You can also splurge on lobster or king crab for $65.

 Jeff Ruby’s Steakhouse/Yelp

-This high-end Louisville steakhouse is a must-visit for high rollers, who drop $23 on oysters Rockefeller, $25 per king crab leg, and $75 on bone-in filet mignons.
-If you want to pair your filet with an herb roasted lobster tail, it’ll cost you 92 bucks.
+Louisville’s high-end Jeff Ruby’s Steakhouse is a must-visit for high rollers.
+Here, you can drop $23 on oysters Rockefeller or $26 for a tempura lobster sushi roll, $75 on a bone-in filet mignon or $115 on a 30-ounce tomahawk rib-eye.
+Japanese A5 wagyu is also available at market price.
+If you want to pair your filet with an herb-roasted lobster tail, surf and turf will cost you 92 bucks.

 Yelp/ Ken P.